orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs") -> difference between program A generates number Y.

-	- Function as direction on "an unknown (optionally of some type/structure)"
 	- Function as initial instantiated from some vertex

 	- Composed functions in single step would be?